There are a million lights that shine on Broadway and a million-billion more that have glistened over the last century.

 For many of his characters the sun never came out tomorrow.

-He gave us complex musicals about the flawed and, if the characters were already flawed, he exposed those flaws, embraced those flaws and took them to their extreme.
+With his writing collaborators, he gave us complex musicals about the flawed and, if the characters were already flawed, he exposed those flaws, embraced those flaws and took them to their extreme.

 He took self-assured heroes and brought them into an abyss of uncertainty.

 He took fairy tale characters and brought them into a hell of what comes after “Happily Ever After."